-If you are just learning how to sew, there are some basic tools that you will need.
-These are the 15 essential sewing supplies that I would recommend to get you started, and I can assure you that you will be using most of them each time you sew.
-Some of the tools pictured are ones that I have been using since I started sewing at age 11!
+If you are just learning how to sew, there are some basic tools that you absolutely have to have.
+Here I discuss the 15 essential sewing supplies that I would recommend to get you started, and I can assure you that you will be using most of them each time you sew.
+Some of the essential sewing supplies pictured are ones that I have been using since I started sewing at age 11!

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

-The 15 essential sewing supplies needed by anyone who sews
+The 15 essential sewing supplies needed by everyone who sews

 2. Seam Ripper – This is probably my best AND worst friend.
 Inevitably, something goes wrong and a seam needs to be ripped out.
 It happens to all of us.
 A seam ripper makes picking out the stitches easier, and it’s also used to open up buttonholes.

-TIP: When you make those, be sure to put two pins across the end of the buttonhole.
+TIP: When you make buttonholes and use the seam ripper to open them, be sure to put two pins across the end of the buttonhole.
 That way the seam ripper will not go “out of control” and rip past the end stitches of the buttonhole and tear the garment.
 Usually, the buttonholes are the last thing you put into a garment, and you only have to rip right through the last one and ruin what you just made ONCE and you will remember to put a few pins at the end.
 Trust me on this one.

 4. Brush – this is for cleaning out the working parts of the sewing machine.
 I clean out the bobbin case and under the feed dog every time I use the machine.
 This one is pretty cool!
 It’s a brush on one end, and the other end is used to help when you need to change the needle on the sewing machine.
 Sure beats using the tip of your finger!
 Needle Inserter With Brush